 Background and activities

 I obtained my PhD at NTNU in 2007.
 My doctoral dissertation, on political risk for multinational companies, earned me the 2008 Prize for Young Excellent Researchers in the Humanities and Social Sciences from the Royal Norwegian Society of Sciences and Letters.
 Since then, I have conducted research and teaching on a broad range of issues related to International Relations and international political economy.
-My current research focuses in particular on international security and geopolitical risks for international business.
+My current research focuses in particular on international security, geopolitics, and geopolitical risks for international business.
 One of my recent articles (co-authored with Tor G. Jakobsen) – “Tripwires and Free-Riders” – was awarded the Bernard Brodie Prize for best article published in Contemporary Security Policy in 2019.